perl-foundation-outreach/gsoc-2021-ideas/perl/LanguageServer.md

 Required skills
 ---------------
-* Good Knowledge of Perl
+* Good knowledge of Perl
-* Knowledge of AnyEvent, Coro, Moose and Perl debugger are helpfull
+* Knowledge of AnyEvent, Coro, Moose and Perl debugger are helpful

 Rating
 ------